achoum/arduino-tensorflow-decision-forests/README.md

 <!--Tags: Arduino TensorFlowDecisionForests TensorFlow MachineLearning-->

-This project shows how to train a Machine Learning model with TensorFlow Decision Forests (in python), and export the model to an Arduino to run predictions.
+This project shows how to generate the predictions of a TensorFlow Decision Forests model on an Arduino.

-We train a model to score, between 0 and 10, the quality of red wine from its characteristics (e.g. pH, fixed volatile and citric acidities, sugar, sulphates, etc.).
-The model is trained from the wine experts annotations collected in the [Wine Quality's UCI ML repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
+We train a model to score, between 0 and 10, the quality of red wine from its physical characteristics (e.g. pH, fixed volatile and citric acidities, sugar, sulphates, etc.).
+The model is trained from wine expert annotations available in the [Wine Quality's UCI ML repository](https://archive.ics.uci.edu/ml/datasets/Wine+Quality).
 The model is a small regressive Gradient Boosted Trees with 20 trees.
-The top part of the first tree looks as follow:
+The first of these trees looks as follow:

 <p align="center">
 <img src="plot_first_tree.png" />